 Behind a hand-drawn sign on the restaurant storefront that reads “Support Your Local Business,” the owners of University Grill and Pizza can often be found sitting at empty tables instead of preparing food behind the counter.

-On the wall inside the once-lively comfort food joint hangs a mural depicting cartoon faces of the four brothers who founded the family restaurant 30 years ago.
+On the wall inside the once-lively comfort food joint hangs a mural depicting cartoon faces of the four brothers who took over the family restaurant in 1997.
 Of the four, two are no longer working.

 The private restaurant had expected Boston University’s campus reopening to revitalize business after the pandemic-induced shutdown cut off its main source of revenue: students.